2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/datasources/create-custom.md

 uid: Specs.DataSources.Custom
 ---

-# EAV DataSources: Creating Custom DataSources
+# EAV DataSources: Create Your Custom DataSources

-## Purpose / Description
 If you want to create your own DataSource and use it in the VisualQuery designer, this is for you

 ## Basic Use Case